CharlesVu/MyFirstSlideshow/README.md

 MyFeature - “Should be renamed to ASCIICat”
 ```

-Don’t limit your PR review to “this is bad”, please explain why and provide a better solution (in pseudo code) as you would explain it to another developer.
+Don’t limit your PR review to “this is bad”, please ellaborate and provide a better solution (in pseudo code) as you would explain it to another developer.
 We are not looking for an (re)implementation of the presented code at this stage.

+## Exercise 2

 The second exercise is described in the issues tab on the github project.
-Don’t start it before receiving the feedback of your review of the first exercise.
+You need to read all the issued described in the Issues section of the repository and resolve them.

-Re-implement the project as if the feature was given to you.
+- Re-implement the project as if the feature was given to you.
-If you are applying for a front-end development role, the UI Design doesn’t matter as it is but.
-The UI items should be flexible enough to be re-used (try to hardcode the least values as possible).
+- You are not requested to implement a completely different design unless you want to but the UI elements implemented should be flexible enough to be re-used (try to hardcode the least values as possible).
-Read all issues on repository and solve them.
-We don’t expect any bonuses.
+- We don’t expect any bonuses.
-Don’t use any external frameworks (we know that most of what we asked can be solved by just importing one).
+- Don’t use any external frameworks (we know that most of what we asked can be solved by just importing one).
-If you need more time, please email us.
+- If you need more time, please email us.
-This is not a speed contest, we do prefer you taking the full allocated time and send us a better solution than rushing for a solution which is sub-optimal.
+- This is not a speed contest, we do prefer you taking the full allocated time and send us a better solution than rushing for a solution which is sub-optimal.
-Send us your commit logs attached with your answer.
+- Send us your commit logs attached with your answer.

 # MyFirstSlideshow